PL-ML/code2inv/clang-fe/README.md

 To run any of the test codes inside the tests directory, cd into tests/ and run `../bin/clang-fe -ssa filename.c`.
 This will produce a json file of the same name with the ssa graph in it.
 To run all tests, run `make tests` (for no debug output) or `make test-debug` for debug output (which includes the CFG, Dominator Tree and the SSA Graph).

-To generate Verification Conditions, run `./bin/clang-fe -smt ../benchmarks/c/<filename>`.
+To generate Verification Conditions, run `./bin/clang-fe -smt ../benchmarks/C_instances/c/<filename>`.
 Only the files under benchmarks have been tested with VC Generation.
-To only store the SMT graph, run `./bin/clang-fe -smt ../benchmarks/c/<filename> > smtfile.smt 2>/dev/null`.
+To only store the SMT graph, run `./bin/clang-fe -smt ../benchmarks/C_instances/c/<filename> > smtfile.smt 2>/dev/null`.
+To generate the Verification Conditions in the SyGuS format, replace the -smt option with -sygus.

 ## Notes
 The renaming and phi function placement algorithms are taken from http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.100.6361&rep=rep1&type=pdf.